 Dr. Evans and the Evolution of the Institute for Lifestyle and Preventive Medicine

-Around the same time, a new movement was growing in medicine, which complemented integrative medicine’s personalized medicine paradigm.
+Around the same time, a new movement grew in momentum, which complemented the Integrative Medicine personalized medicine paradigm.
 This movement was also recognized (as of 2017) by the American Board of Specialties and is known as Lifestyle Medicine.
-Dr. Evans became Board Certified during the first class: the very year the American Board recognized it as a legitimate medical specialty.
-As defined by the American College of Lifestyle Medicine, this is an evidenced-based approach to lifestyle therapy for chronic illnesses, which includes a healthy diet consisting mainly of plant-based whole-foods, physical activity, adequate sleep duration and quality, stress management, tobacco cessation and other non-drug modalities to prevent, treat, and sometimes reverse chronic disease.
+Just as was the case with Integrative Medicine, Dr. Evans became board certified the first year the American Board recognized Lifestyle Medicine as a legitimate medical specialty.
+As defined by the American College of Lifestyle Medicine, “Lifestyle Medicine is an evidenced-based approach to lifestyle therapy for chronic illnesses, which includes a healthy diet consisting mainly of whole, plant-based foods, physical activity, adequate sleep duration, quality stress management, and tobacco cessation along with other non-drug modalities to prevent, treat, and, many times, reverse chronic disease.”
 These simple maneuvers have been shown to cut healthcare costs by more than 60% and add up to 13 years of life.
-A common phrase used by Lifestyle practitioners is that, “A healthy lifestyle adds life to your years and years to your life”.
+A common phrase used by Lifestyle practitioners is, “We add life to your years and years to your life.”

-Dr. Evans is now one of the few physicians who are Board Certified in both Integrative and Lifestyle Medicine, which gives the practice a unique blend of therapeutic and preventive platforms.
-Dr Evans’ long-time experience using the scientific method and the principles of physiology places him in a unique position within this new paradigm of healthcare delivery that an increasing number of informed patients are insisting upon.
-He likes to refer to himself as a physiologist with a medical degree who feels compelled to fix patients with problems and make it the goal to take patients off prescription medications when they are ready.
-The Institute for Lifestyle and Preventive Medicine (also called “The Institute”) is based upon this paradigm shift, and we strive to continue our search for knowledge to remain a place where “state of the art” medicine is practiced for health promotion in addition to standard of care for disease treatment.
+Dr. Evans is now one of the few physicians who is board certified in both Integrative and Lifestyle Medicine, which affords a unique blend of therapeutic and preventive platforms.
+This, coupled with his strong bond to the scientific method and the principals of physiology, places him in a unique position in a new paradigm of healthcare delivery that more and more informed patients are insisting upon.
+He likes to refer to himself as a physiologist with a medical degree who feels compelled to fix problems and then take patients off medicine rather than treat disease and keep adding medicine.
+The Institute for Lifestyle and Preventive Medicine (The Institute) is based upon this paradigm shift, and we strive to continue our search for knowledge to remain The Institute where “state of the art” medicine is practiced for health promotion in addition to standard of care medicine for disease treatment.

-We are constantly reassessing what we do and how we do it, which means that everyone entering our programs are anonymously placed in our pool of statistics for internal research purposes only.
+We are constantly reassessing what we do and how we do it, so everyone entering our programs are anonymously placed in our pool of statistics for internal research purposes only.
 We also have affiliations with universities and are investigating the impact of lifestyle intervention on disease prevention.
 We have a special interest in the impact sleep apnea has on our metabolism.
 We hope to publish these studies soon.